As mentioned earlier, the calacs

 - Bias level Correction

-function fits the bias level from the physical overscan section and subtracts it from the image data.
-The 2
+fits the bias level from the physical overscan1

-A subset of the pixels along each row of the vertical overscan is used to obtain a
+A subset of the pixels along each row of the vertical pre-scan is used to obtain a

 linear fit of the bias level as a function of image row.
-If the measured overscan level for a given row is more than 3σ from the mean of all rows, that row will be excluded from the linear fit.
-The fitted value for each overscan row is then subtracted from the image pixels for that row.
-If the overscan level cannot be determined, or if the overscan region is not present in the input image, a default value from the CCD parameters table (CCDBIAS
+If the measured pre-scan level for a given row is more than 3σ from the mean of all rows, that row will be excluded from the linear fit.
+The fitted value for each pre-scan row is then subtracted from the image pixels for that row.
+If the pre-scan level cannot be determined, or if the pre-scan region is not present in the input image, a default value gets derived from the CCD reference table (given by the keyword CCDTAB

 are updated to reflect the offset due to removal of the overscan.
 In addition, the mean value of all overscan levels is computed and written to the SCI extension header keyword MEANBLEV